-Kia McNeill completed her first season as the head women’s soccer coach at Brown University in 2016-17, leading the Bears to their highest finish in the league standings since 1994 in her inaugural season.
+Kia McNeill enters her second season as the head women’s soccer coach at Brown University in 2017-18, leading the Bears to their highest finish in the league standings since 1994 in her inaugural season.

 McNeill led Brown to a second-place finish in the Ivy League standings in 2016, marking its highest finish in the league table since winning the conference title in 1994.
 The Bears earned points in 14 of their 16 matches on the season and finished in the top half of the league standings in back-to-back years for the first time since 1993-94.
 Brown closed the year with its highest winning percentages both overall (.719) and in conference play (.714) since the year 2000.

 She guided Christine Etzel ’19, the unanimous 2016 Ivy League Defensive Player of the Year, to a season in which the goalkeeper ranked second in the NCAA in save percentage (0.921), fourth in goals-against average (0.361) and 13th in shutouts (10) at the end of the regular season.
 McNeill also coached Carly Gould ’17 and Maclaine Lehan ’18 to First Team All-Ivy honors.

 A former assistant coach at Northeastern University and Boston College, where she was also a standout student-athlete, McNeill was named Brown’s head women’s soccer coach on December 30, 2015.

 An assistant coach at Northeastern in the 2014 and 2015 seasons and at Boston College in 2009 and the 2011-13 seasons, McNeill helped those two programs make five NCAA tournament appearances in six seasons, including an Elite Eight and three Sweet 16 appearances at BC.